Baileymnm1999/Baej/Design/BAEJ.md

 - PC Adder

-  > This component is a combinational logic component which takes two inputs, one 16 bit input, and one 1 bit input.
+  > This component is a combinational logic component which takes two inputs, one 16 bit input, and one 1 bit input (the first wire from the op code).
 With the single bit input low, the adder will add 2 to the 16 bit input.
 With the single bit input high, the adder will add nothing to the 16 bit input.
 This is the component that will be used to increment the adder.

 - Address Adder

   > This component is a standard adder which will be used to add the A and ImR registers when addressing memory for load and store instructions.
+It will have the two 16 bit inputs and one 16 bit output and no control signals

 - Registers